 The SEC has adopted rules that permit companies and intermediaries, such as brokers or other nominees, to satisfy delivery requirements for annual reports and proxy statements with respect to two or more stockholders sharing the same address by delivering a single annual report and/or proxy statement addressed to those stockholders.
 This process, which is commonly referred to as "householding," potentially provides extra convenience for stockholders and cost savings for companies.
-We and some brokers or other nominees household annual reports and proxy materials, delivering a single annual report and/or proxy statement to multiple stockholders sharing an address unless contrary instructions have been received from the affected stockholders.
+We and some brokers or other nominees may household proxy materials, delivering a single Notice of Internet Availability to multiple stockholders sharing an address unless contrary instructions have been received from the affected stockholders.

 Once you have received notice from your broker or other nominee or us that they or we will be householding materials to your address, householding will continue until you are notified otherwise or until you revoke your consent.
-You may request to receive at any time, and we will then promptly deliver, a separate copy of our annual report or proxy statement, by sending a written request to us at: Leap Therapeutics, Inc., Attn: Secretary, 47 Thorndike Street, Suite B1-1, Cambridge, Massachusetts 02141, or by calling us at (617) 714-0360.
+If, at any time, you no longer wish to participate in householding and would prefer to receive a separate annual report, proxy statement, and Notice of Internet Availability, or if you are receiving multiple copies of the annual report, proxy statement, and Notice of Internet Availability and wish to receive only one, please notify your broker or nominee if your shares are held in a brokerage account or other account or us if you hold registered shares.
+You can notify us by sending a written request to us at: Leap Therapeutics, Inc., Attn: Secretary, 47 Thorndike Street, Suite B1-1, Cambridge, Massachusetts 02141, or by calling us at (617) 714-0360.